NithinSGowda/Webtech-1-Project/README.md

-Not needed
-A little changed
+7/9 - A basic HTML page